pencil2d/pencil/docs/build_mac.md

 ## 3. Get Source Code

-- You can simply download the source code archive [here](https://github.com/pencil2d/pencil/archive/master.zip).
+- Simply download the [source code archive](https://github.com/pencil2d/pencil/archive/master.zip), or
-- Or get the source via [Git](https://github.com/pencil2d/pencil.git) if you plan to contribute to the Pencil2D project.
+- Clone the [Git Repo](https://github.com/pencil2d/pencil.git) if you plan to contribute to the Pencil2D project.

 ## 4. Building the application